Bill of Materials in Trades: Structure, Use, and Practical Limits

 BOM vs. materials list vs. order list

-| Bill of Materials (BOM) | All parts + quantities for a product or job | Recurring jobs, custom work |
+All parts + quantities for a product or job

-| Materials list | Simple shopping list without structure | One-off projects, ad-hoc purchases |
+Simple shopping list without structure

-| Order list | What needs to be reordered (based on stock levels) | Ongoing inventory replenishment |
+What needs to be reordered (based on stock levels)

-Why tradespeople need bills of materials
+Why do tradespeople need bills of materials?

-The knowledge of which parts are needed for a job exists in most businesses.
+I see this again and again in conversations with businesses across different trades: the knowledge of which parts are needed for a job exists in most businesses.
 But it's tied to individual people.
 As long as the master tradesperson assembles the materials themselves, it works.
 Problems arise as soon as others need to take over that task.

 What goes wrong without a BOM

-- Wrong parts packed.
+Wrong parts packed.
 The apprentice prepares the job and grabs 1.5 mm² cable instead of 2.5 mm².
 It's only noticed on site during installation.

-- Knowledge isn't transferable.
+Knowledge isn't transferable.
 A new employee can't prepare jobs independently because the assembly is documented nowhere.
 The master tradesperson becomes the bottleneck.

-- Incomplete costing.
+Incomplete costing.
 During quoting, items are missing because the parts list was created from memory.
 Margins shrink or the customer gets a change order.

-- Quality varies.
+Quality varies.
 Without a defined parts list, the result depends on who prepared the job.
 Reproducibility is missing.

 BOMs with Excel: Why it often falls short